IshtKumar/Chip-Design-Assignment-by-Isht/README.md

      * Lab challenge exericse to describe DRC error as geometrical construct.
      * Lab challenge to find missing and incorrect rules and fix them.
 4. Pre-layout timing analysis and importance of good clock tree.
-* Timig modelling using delay tables.
+* Timing modelling using delay tables.
      * Lab steps to convert grid into track info.
      * Lab steps to convert magic layout to std cell LEF.
      * Introduction to timing libs and steps to include new cell in synthesis.